Skip to main content

 • N-Pair Loss extends Triplet Loss to consider multiple positive and negative samples for a given anchor

-• Logistic / Cross-Entropy where we formalize the probability distributions as "the probability that the two positive instances belong to the same class, or different classes"
+• Logistic / Cross-Entropy where you formalize the probability distributions as "the probability that the two positive instances belong to the same class, or different classes"

 Evaluation and Generalization